N3aar/Chess/docs/WebsocketChess.md

 ## Protocol

 The protocol is based on JSON messages.
 The client and server can send messages to each other at any time.
-The server will always respond to a message with a message of its own.
+The server will always respond to a message with a message of its own or `error` type.
 The server will never send a message without receiving one first.

 ### Message format

 All messages are JSON objects.
 The object must contain a `type` field.
-The value of the `type` field determines the packet type.
+The value of the `type` field determines the data type of the message.
 The object must also contain a `data` field.
+The value of the `data` field is an object that contains the data corresponding to the operation.
+The object must also contain an `op` field.
+The value of the `op` field determines the operation to perform on server.

 | Field | Type | Description |
 | --- | --- | --- |